 Today’s consumers demand lightning-fast experiences.
 70% of consumers say website speed influences their willingness to buy.
 Amazon calculated that just 1-second added to page loads would cost the company $1.6B a year.
 If your site isn’t optimized for speed, you’re losing visibility and revenue during a period of opportunity.

 The Moovweb XDN guarantees sub-500 millisecond median page load for complex eCommerce websites.
-This is done through a combination of cutting edge tech including portable frontends built for speed, auto-AMP and server-side rendering, and an intelligent CDN that streams and caches dynamic content at the edge so that your site remains 5 seconds ahead of the shopper.
+This is done through a combination of cutting edge tech including portable frontends built for speed, AMP and server-side rendering, and an intelligent CDN that streams and caches dynamic content at the edge so that your site remains 5 seconds ahead of the shopper.

 eCommerce revenue has risen over 40% since COVID-19 began keeping people indoors.
 In this time when more and more shopping is happening online, website speed is critical.

 Be the website that is ready to impress consumers with a sub-second experience.
 These speeds have created enormous business wins for Venus Fashion who sees a 24% boost to conversions on the Moovweb XDN.
 1-800-Flowers is another example.
 The flowers and gifts giant sees a 50% lift to conversions, and double-digit percentage increases in organic revenue from its instant site on the Moovweb XDN.